Backed by SSL, our online bonding process is secure. We are committed to your privacy.

-- register the business entity with the Utah Division of Corporations
+- Register the business entity with the Utah Division of Corporations

-- whether the adviser is registering with the SEC or licensing with the state
+Specify whether the adviser is registering with the SEC or licensing with the state

-- appoint a designated official (a partner, officer, director, sole proprietor, etc.) to be licensed as an Investment Adviser Representative of the adviser
+- Appoint a designated official (a partner, officer, director, sole proprietor, etc.) to be licensed as an Investment Adviser Representative of the adviser

-- whether the investment adviser will have either custody of or discretionary authority over client funds and securities
+Whether the investment adviser will have either custody of or discretionary authority over client funds and securities

-- that the adviser has met the applicable bonding requirement on Form 4-5BIA
+Proof the adviser has met the applicable bonding requirement on Form 4-5BIA